RakhithJK/dbeaver-dbeaver-wiki/Command-Line.md

 Command line parameters might be passed directly to dbeaver[.exe] executable.
 In Windows, you can use `dbeaver-cli.exe` executable (it does not spawn a new window so you can see the output messages).

 Also, you can add parameters in the `dbeaver.ini` configuration file.
-You need to the beginning of the file, and each parameter has to be on its line.
+You need to write them to the beginning of the file, and each parameter has to be on its line.

 ## DBeaver control
 Name|Value|Example